-Day 7: Tuesday 2 June, Winchester - Lyme Regis Museum - Dorchester - Winchester
+Day 7: Saturday 13 September, Winchester - Lyme Regis Museum - Dorchester - Winchester

-- Literary Gallery, Lyme Regis Museum

-- Max Gate: Home of Thomas Hardy
+- Literary Gallery, Lyme Regis Museum - Max Gate: Home of Thomas Hardy

-- Dorset County Museum (to be confirmed in 2020)

 This morning, our coach drive takes us to the Dorset coast.
 "A very strange stranger it must be who does not see charms in the immediate environs of Lyme", wrote Jane Austen in Persuasion.
 Her memorable scene, where Louisa Musgrove falls down the steps on the Cobb, has drawn literary pilgrims such as Tennyson to Lyme for generations.
 We will walk Lyme's Cobb, see the house where Jane stayed and Captain Harville's cottage.